Air Travel Tips for families traveling with the diabetes dragon

 Tips for Air Travel (Airport Security):

+Research current restrictions on what you can put in your checked and carry-on baggage.
 The Canadian Air Transport Security Authority (CATSA) offers the following guidelines:

 - Liquids include items such as coffee, bottled water and shampoos.
 Gels are comprised of food items like jam, pudding and yogurt, and personal-care products like lipstick or hair styling gel.